PROF 3885 - Undergraduate Domestic Study Tour

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.

-The course will commence with a compulsory four hour workshop at which the relevant theoretical concepts, analytical frameworks and reference sources will be outlined and the assessable requirements identified.
+The course will commence with a compulsory four hour workshop with the Teaching Staff where relevant theoretical concepts, analytical frameworks and reference sources will be outlined and the assessable requirements identified.

-The course will then take place over 6 consecutive full days in Sydney, which will include 5 industry visits.
+The course will then take place over a number of consecutive full days at the destination of the tour, which may include industry visits.

-In addition to the 7 days of scheduled contact, students are required to undertake sufficient research, group and individual study hours, and assessment preparation to make up the balance of the 156 hour minimum workload for this course.
+In addition to the scheduled contact, students are required to undertake sufficient research, group and individual study hours, and assessment preparation to make up the balance of the 156 hour minimum workload for this course.

 Learning Activities Summary